SOC 2

 The “system description” defines what the auditor tests.
 Include only the application, infrastructure, and personnel that process customer data.
 Corporate systems (HR platforms, marketing tools, internal wikis) that do not touch customer data fall outside the boundary.
 Every system inside the boundary requires evidence.
 Every system outside is excluded from testing.

+The audit fix.
 1. Draft your system description before engaging the auditor.
-The system description is the single document that determines audit scope, cost, and fieldwork duration.
+The system description is the single document that determines examination scope, cost, and fieldwork duration.

 2. Review the system description with your auditor during the planning phase.
 Negotiate exclusions for non-production environments and corporate systems that do not process customer data.

-3. Survey your enterprise customers before selecting Trust Service Categories.
+3. Survey your enterprise customers before selecting Trust Services Categories.
 Ask: “Which categories do you require in a SOC 2 report?”
 Start with Security only unless customers explicitly require Availability or Confidentiality.

 ROI: The Revenue Unblocking Calculation

-A $50,000 SOC 2 investment generates 200% ROI when it unblocks just two enterprise deals at $100K average contract value, making SOC 2 a revenue enablement investment.
-It is a revenue enablement investment.
-The ROI calculation is direct: compare audit cost against the contract value of deals blocked by missing attestation.
+SOC 2 is a revenue enablement investment.
+The ROI calculation is direct: compare examination cost against the contract value of deals blocked by missing attestation.

 The compounding effect: a SOC 2 report serves every prospect simultaneously.
 Unlike security questionnaires (which require 15 to 30 hours per prospect), the report is a PDF attachment.
 Send it once, close deals repeatedly.
 The per-deal cost of attestation approaches zero as your pipeline grows.